Our work is to

 • Leadership and History

-Led by our Board of Trustees representing 11 member schools, the BTI Consortium, founded in 1968, is the largest theological consortium globally.
+Founded in 1968 and led by our Board of Trustees representing 11 member schools, the BTI Consortium is the largest and oldest theological consortium in the world.

 • Our Mission